 The Alzheimer’s Disease Initiative (ADI) is a statewide program that provides a variety of education and support services for Alzheimer’s patients and their caregivers.
 The objective of the program is not limited to providing support for individuals.
 Rather, a portion of the funding is also allocated toward research, experimentation, and policy.

 The patient-focused services most relevant to families include respite care (both in-home and facility based, often times in specialized Alzheimer’s adult day care centers).
 Also offered is a unique program known as Extended Respite.
 It allows up to 30 days of respite care in which a loved one goes into a residential memory care community.

 In addition to being a Florida resident, individuals must be a minimum of 18 years old and have a diagnosis of Alzheimer’s, dementia, or related memory disorder.
-Related memory disorders include Multi-Infarct dementia (MID), Pick’s disease (Frontotemporal dementia or FTD), Parkinson’s disease, Huntington’s disease, Lewy Body Disease, and Creutzfeldt-Jakob disease.
+Related memory disorders include multi-infarct dementia (MID), Pick’s disease (Frontotemporal dementia or FTD), Parkinson’s disease, Huntington’s disease, Lewy body dementia, and Creutzfeldt-Jakob disease.

 At the time of this writing, there were no income or asset limits.
 One’s income, however, does play a factor in determining one’s placement on the waitlist for services.
 In addition, there may be co-payments for services based on one’s income.

-This ADI Program is administered by Florida’s Department of Elder Affairs and managed by the local Area Agencies on Aging.
-Services are provided at 16 Memory Clinics throughout the state.
+This ADI program is administered by Florida’s Department of Elder Affairs and managed by the local Area Agencies on Aging.
+Services are provided at 17 memory clinics throughout the state.
 Click here for a map and contact information or call 800-963-5337.
 You can also learn more about this program here.